 Capture and find what’s relevant

 Comments on each event let crew members, staff, contractors, and other stakeholders discuss, decide, make notes, share info, and keep track of changes.
-Allow even users with read-only access to upload images to the comments (with premium plan).
+Allow even users with read-only access to upload images to the comments.
 Field staff and sales reps can capture information right in the field instead of sending yet another email or text that has to be processed later.

 File and image upload